vault27/Foundation/ospf.md

 ## Loopback intefaces

 OSPF treats Loopback interfaces as STUB NETWORKS and advertise them as HOST ROUTES (with mask /32) regardless of their configured/native mask.
-According to RFC 2328, Host routes are considered to be subnets whose mask is "all ones (0xffffffff)".
-A router with one loopback interface generates a router-LSA with Type-1 link (stub network).
+According to RFC 2328, Host routes are considered to be subnets whose mask is "all ones (0xffffffff)".A router with one loopback interface generates a router-LSA with Type-1 link (stub network).

 ## LSA